 Effect on Uric Acid Stones

 Uric acid in stones has a different meaning than we attach to calcium oxalate or calcium phosphate, or even cystine.
-This particular crystal can be prevented by a shift of urine pH within the common physiological range between 4.5 and 6.
+This crystal can be prevented by raising urine pH within the common physiological range between 4.5 and 6.
 This means that simple alkali treatment should and will prevent such crystals in stones.
 Likewise, lowering supersaturation below 1 must eventually reduce kidney stone mass.
 Put another way, not guile or special knowledge but simply persistence with alkali use must inevitably stop uric acid crystallization.